Tyler-Schwenk/RibbitRadar/README.md

 ## Introduction

 RibbitRadar is a software tool designed to accurately identify the presence of the endangered frog species, *Rana Draytonii*, within audio recordings.
-Leveraging a fine-tuned version of the Audio Spectrogram Transformer (AST), RibbitRadar processes raw audio data to recognize the unique calls of *Rana Draytonii* amidst various background noises.
+Leveraging my fine-tuned version of the Audio Spectrogram Transformer (AST), RibbitRadar processes raw audio data to recognize the unique calls of *Rana Draytonii* amidst various background noises.
+More details on the underlying machine-learning model can be found [here](https://github.com/tyler-schwenk/ast-rana-draytonii)

 ## Getting Started

 To use RibbitRadar, download the latest release from the [Releases](https://github.com/Tyler-Schwenk/ribbitradar/releases) page.
 The release includes a packaged application for macOS and Windows, making it straightforward to run without needing to install Python or any dependencies.
+If time is a constraint, my [Google Colab](https://github.com/tyler-schwenk/ast-rana-draytonii) version can provide increased speed if you pay for the use of Google's powerful GPUs or TPUs.

 ### Prerequisites